rava-dosa/beautiful-jekyll/_posts/2018-08-11-python-unknown.md

 * Cpython -> CPython is the original Python implementation
 * PyPy -> A fast python implementation with a JIT compiler
 * Jython -> Python running on the Java Virtual Machine
-* Stackless -> Branch of CPython supporting [microthreads](https://en.wikipedia.org/wiki/Microthread)
+* Stackless -> Branch of CPython supporting [microthreads](https://en.wikipedia.org/wiki/Microthread) .
+Seems similar to go programming language.

 ### Profiling and optimizing python
 Timing function